DBWtv/rock_paper_scissors_bot/README.md

 This simple bot can play Rock, Paper, Scissors game with you.
 You can download it, create file '.env' and paste your token access of telegram bot

+To install dependencies you can run "pip install -r requrements.txt"